 Okay, I admit it.
 I am not a sports fanatic.
 However, I do enjoy attending sporting events (my personal favorite is The Lakers) and I have spent many a Monday night watching football and Sunday afternoons watching golf.
-So, as we head toward February 7, I find myself spending more time thinking about the SUPER BOWL and the game of football than I otherwise would be.
+So, as we head toward the Big Game in February, I find myself spending more time thinking about the game of football than I otherwise would be.

 So I asked my sister, Jackie, who is really a sports nut, for her insight on the Super Bowl.
 She said, “Karen – the Super Bowl is really about Leadership.
 Leadership, teamwork and working toward a common goal.
 All the qualities that get two teams to the Super Bowl, are those same things that we practice every day in our regular lives, as business owners.”

-So, as I get ready to watch the Indianapolis Colts play the New Orleans Saints, I think there must be a lot of analogies to any business.
+So, I think there must be a lot of Super Bowl analogies for any business.

 No team ever got to the Super Bowl without great leadership.
 Coaches always have a season-long goal.
 They don’t say “let’s win games this season to make us feel good.”
 They say, “We’re going to the Super Bowl (big visionary goal) and to get there, we have to win every game.”
 They hire great assistant coaches (department managers, if you’re running a company).
 Each assistant coach has a specialty (offense, defense, etc.), just like each manager does.
 They assess their players and train them to be the best.
 They video tape their teams playing, so they can help them improve their performance.
 They never stop practicing.
 And honest feedback on each player’s performance is a given.
 (Think: performance reviews.)